ynotstartups/notes/notes/ideas.md

 ## Random Ideas

-- automation too slow? can we speed it up?
 - Setup c to compile three easy pieces page 37
-- prefix my own commands/aliases/functions with `,`
-- automation
-  - print checklist based on meetings today
-    - create name to checklist mapper
-- Overarching Goal: learn about Computer Networking, Operation Systems (more specifically linux), C,

 ## Books That I Want To Read